-Shetland is renowned for the richness and diversity of its wildlife and natural habitat.
-In the north of Unst is Hermaness with 170m high cliffs and over 100,000 breeding seabirds while the island of Noss has an incredible "seabird city" on its 180m cliffs, including the UK's 7th biggest gannetry.
+Nature Reserves - Shetland is renowned for it's diversity of wildlife and natural habitat.
+In Hermaness find 170m high cliffs with over 100,000 breeding seabirds while the island of Noss has an incredible "seabird city" on its 180m cliffs.
 Sumburgh Head is famous as a place to spot the charming puffin, while Fair Isle is a stopover for many species of migrant birds.